philbackworks/3AFans.com-Site-Data/_toys-1-6/the-hostess.md

 toy_pics:
 backstory:
 ---
-This character is not a toy… yet!
+This character is not a toy.

 According to a Q&A session with Ash posted on worldofthreea.com 1/12/2014."